TheStartupIntern/TestCase/content/Web Apps/Security Testing/Authentication/Verify Login Attempt with Empty Credentials.md

-# Clicking on a Search Result
+# Verify Login Attempt with Empty Credentials
 Verify that the system handles empty credentials appropriately.

 ## **Preconditions:**